ROCm/rocDecode/docs/reference/rocDecode-core-APIs.rst

 :doc:`The software decoder API <./rocDecode-sw-decoder>` is exposed in |rocdecodehost|_.
 It contains the same functionality as ``rocdecode.h``, but the all the operations are run on the host rather than the GPU.

 :doc:`The bitstream reader API <../how-to/using-rocDecode-bitstream>` is exposed in |bitstreamreader|_.
-It contains a simplified set of APIs that provide a way to use and test the decoder without relying on FFMpeg.
+It provides an alternative to the FFMpeg demuxer and contains a simple stream file parser that can read elementary files and IVF container files.

 .. |apifolder| replace:: ``api/rocdecode``
 .. _apifolder: https://github.com/ROCm/rocDecode/tree/develop/api/rocdecode